-The following table shows the compensation estimated for each Trustee for the Funds' initial fiscal year ended October 31, 2024.
-Independent Trustee fees are paid by the Adviser to each series of the Trust and not by the Funds.
+The following table shows the compensation earned by each Trustee for the Funds' fiscal year ended November 30, 2023.
+Independent Trustee fees are paid by the Adviser or the Sub-Adviser to each series of the Trust and not by the Fund.
 Trustee compensation shown below does not include reimbursed out-of-pocket expenses in connection with attendance at meetings.

-Name Aggregate Compensation From Funds Total Compensation From Fund Complex Paid to Trustees (3)
+Name Aggregate Compensation From Funds (1) Total Compensation From Fund Complex Paid to Trustees (1)(2)(3)

-Interested Trustees
+Interested Trustee

-\$0 \$0
+Eric W. Falkeis \$0 \$0

 Independent Trustees

-\$2500 \$2500
+Mark H.W.
+Baltimore \$0 \$208,000

+Dusko Culafic \$0 \$233,000

+Eduardo Mendoza \$0 \$208,000